ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

  }
 }
 ```
 In this example the `openid`, `email`, and `profile` scopes are requested.
-Additional scopes may be requested, and all requested scopes must be made available by your provider.
-Consult your OPs documentation on exposing scopes to clients.
+Additional scopes may be requested.
+Consult your provider's documentation regarding exposing scopes to clients.
 Each scope will contain claims that can be used to map to roles within workspaces in SystemLink.
 See [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles) for details.

 The `ni-attributes` section determines the text and (optionally) an icon to be shown in the SystemLink login page.
-The `iconUri` is relative to htdocs directory (`C:\Program Files\National Instruments\Shared\Web Server\htdocs`)
+The `iconUri` is relative to `htdocs` directory (`C:\Program Files\National Instruments\Shared\Web Server\htdocs`)

-After setting this configuration the NI Web Server must be restarted for changes to take effect.

 ![SystemLink login windows with SSO login option](login-window.png)
 *SystemLink login windows with SSO login option.
 An icon has not been set in this example.*

 ### ClientID and Secret
-The [provider-dns].client file is used by the NI Web Server to authenticate with the provider.
+The `[provider-dns].client` file is used by the NI Web Server to authenticate with the provider.

 ```json
 {